Survey of Information Encoding Techniques for DNA: Comparing DNA storage approaches

-In this survey, we study different approaches to encode information in DNA.
-Although some clearly have only been designed for artistic purposes and not for information storage, we still want to discuss and compare all approaches developed to date.
-We compare approaches with respect to storage mechanism, information density, error detection \& correction mechanisms, biological constraints considered, access mechanism, data stored and the size of the data stored.
+The central step of the DNA storage pipeline is the encoding of information into a sequence of nucleotides to be synthesised.
+In this survey, we study different approaches to this encoding.
+Although some clearly have only been designed for artistic purposes and not for information storage, we still include them for completeness.
+We compare approaches with respect to the storage mechanism, information density, required coverage, error detection and correction mechanisms, biological constraints considered, access mechanism and the type and size of the stored data.

-We first discuss the criteria for comparison and then discuss the encoding approaches, roughly in chronological order which also reflects their level of sophistication reasonably well.
+We first introduce the criteria for comparison and then discuss the encoding approaches, grouping them into \textit{initial} and \textit{advanced} approaches (Section~\ref{sec:initial} and~\ref{sec:advanced}, respectively).
+This grouping roughly corresponds to the chronological order and reflects their increasing level of sophistication.
+We remark that this survey focuses specifically on the encoding step of the DNA storage pipeline (see Fig.~\ref{fig:dnadatastroage}).
+For a more general review of DNA storage, we refer the reader to~\cite{ceze2019molecular,dong2020dna}.
+Compared with these reviews, our survey describes in more detail the specific encoding schemes and their properties, notably with respect to relevant biological constraints.

-\section{Criteria for Comparison}
+\subsection{Criteria for Comparison}

-Particularly early approaches store information in organisms --- inserting the DNA into the genetic information of a living organism --- whereas later ones store the synthetic DNA on microplates.
-Storing information in living organisms has the benefit that it can be passed on in highly resistant organisms, e.g., bacteria resistant to adverse conditions (extreme temperatures and similar), over many generations and thus for a very long time.
-At the same time, however, recombination of the DNA when cells of the organisms divide is an error prone process and so errors may be introduced in the stored information.
-Using living organisms also limits the amount of information that can be stored because the sequence inserted into the organism cannot be too long without incapacitating the organism.
-We therefore discuss for each approach the storage mechanism, whether it is inserted into an organism or stored in a microplate.
+The viability of an approach to DNA storage depends on a number of factors.
+These form the criteria of our comparison and are as follows:

-Given that both synthesis --- writing information to DNA --- and sequencing --- reading from DNA --- are error prone, incorporating error detection and correction codes in the encoded information is crucial to correctly recover all information.
-We analyse the error detection and correction techniques used in each approach, spanning from none to sophisticated Reed-Solomon codes.
+\begin{itemize} \item \textbf{Storage medium}: there are several options for storing DNA.
+It is possible to store information \textit{in vivo} by inserting the DNA into the genetic information of a living organism, e.g., the bacteria \textit{E. coli, B. subtilis S. cerevisiae} or \textit{D. radiodurans}.
+However, errors may be introduced when the cells divide (during DNA recombination), and the amount of stored information is limited by how much extraneous DNA the host organism can tolerate without being incapacitated.
+DNA can also be stored \textit{in vitro}, e.g., by hybridisation to beads, or by storing within wells or microplates.